ecrosse01/Surface-plex/README.md

 - **R Script**:
   - R (>= 4.0.0)
   - `tidyverse`
-  - `RColorBrewer`
   - `magrittr`
   - `gtools`
   - `sva`
   - `purrr`

-## Instructions
+## TUTORIAL

+This tutorial will take you through all the steps of the Surface-plex pipeline analysis.
+The initial steps require download of raw FastQ data from NCBI Gene Expression Omnibus with the accession number GSE268052.
+However, you can instead use the pre-generated read matrix for Assay1 from the manuscript, found in data/Assay1_raw_reads_matrix.csv, and proceed from step 5 of the analysis, to recreate the results table for this Assay.

+### 1. Clone the repository

+git clone

 ### 1. Preprocessing Reads

-The preprocessing of sequencing reads involves generating an index, trimming reads, extracting UMIs, aligning and deduplicating reads.
+The preprocessing of sequencing reads from raw FastQ involves generating an index, trimming reads, extracting UMIs, aligning and deduplicating reads.

 1. Clone the repository:
    ```bash